This page was last updated by Bernard Preston on 28th March, 2020.

 I first discovered it when I read Under the Greenwood Tree by Thomas Hardy.
 In the tradition of yesteryear, a young couple were always given a bottle of mead to take on honeymoon; it was considered an aphrodisiac, certain to produce the desired result.

-In this blog, Bernard Preston is not going to reproduce the tried and tested method of producing an authentic honey mead, but rather a beer made with raw honey instead of sugar.
+In this blog, Bernard Preston is not going to reproduce the tried and tested method of producing an authentic mead, but rather a beer made with natural honey instead of sugar.

 Therein lies the twist; the wort for making beer is always boiled to kill off any wild yeasts that may spoil the party.
 We are going to encourage them instead, and see what we get.
-So don't rush out and follow this honey mead in the making, until we've tested the result.
+So do not rush out and follow this honey mead in the making, until we have tested the result.

 Having said that, this is the process than makes Belgian beers so famous; they encourage the wild yeasts.